nebiyout/SmartBuilding/README.md

 before the "SmartBuilding" project.

+#Solution Structure

+#Project 01(ConsoleDisplayScreen)
+ - Program.cs => Listens data to display

+#Project 02(SmartBuilding)
+- Contracts  => interfaces for building,elevator, floor, passenger and display
+- Core       => entities and DTo
+- Services   => operations and notification of an elevator
+- Utils      => Pubsub to show elevators position, direction and No. of passengers to the display ("ConsoleDisplayScreen") Helper clases for building and building Processor
+- Program.cs (menu navigation and user interactions)

 Upon executing the application with the configuration, the "ConsoleDisplayScreen" will display the message "Waiting for connection...," indicating that it is ready to establish a connection.
 Simultaneously,